 Financial Aid Scholarships at ACT

 What is a financial aid scholarship?

 The financial aid program grants awards to both local and international undergraduate and graduate students.
 Financial aid grants will be determined according to student or family financial need, as appropriate, and academic merit within College budget limitations.
 Financial aid is a percentage reduction in the ACT tuition fees.

 How can I apply?

-Candidates should submit the following documents to the Admissions Office:

-- · a letter explaining in detail the financial situation of the candidate's family, and his/her educational objectives; - the complete rax statements of the people financially responsible for the candidate (parents/guardians) for the last two years, including the real estate tax statement; - · a personal CV; - · a completed ACT Financial Aid Application Form (online).
+Candidates should submit the following documents to the Admissions Office: - a letter explaining in detail the financial situation of the candidate's family, and his/her educational objectives; - the complete tax statements of the people financially responsible for the candidate (parents/guardians) for the last two years, including the real estate tax statement; - a personal CV; - a completed ACT Financial Aid Application Form (online).
 When should I apply?

 Candidates who wish to be considered for a Financial Aid Scholarships must complete ACT's Financial Aid Application online in addition to their application for admission.
 The application must be submitted, complete with all supporting material, at the time of admission application.
 Due to the limitation of funds available, it is advisable to apply in time.
-A Financial Aid scholarship is normally renewed on an annual basis, pending availability of funds, and providing that the recipient:

-- · Maintain a good academic standing based on the award level received. - Maintain a full-time status (12 credit hours per semester or above); unless you're a graduating senior and that's your last semester. - · Continues to demonstrate financial need

-The financial aid committee consists of administrative and faculty staff members.
+A Financial Aid scholarship is normally renewed on an annual basis, pending availability of funds, and providing that the recipient: - Maintain a good academic standing based on the award level received. - Maintain a full-time status (12 credit hours per semester or above); unless you're a graduating senior and that's your last semester. - · Continues to demonstrate financial need The financial aid committee consists of administrative and faculty staff members.
 The committee decides based on the credentials submitted by the applicants and the availability of funds.
 Notification regarding a financial aid scholarship is normally made within a month after the application.
 Who is eligible for a financial aid scholarship?
 Any candidate applying for admission to the school may apply for a financial aid scholarship.
-ACT does not discriminate on the basis of race, creed, color, sex, national origin, age or disability in the administration of its academic and admission policies, scholarship and financial assistance programs.

-In order to be considered for the Institutional Financial Aid program, certain requirements must be met:

-- · Be enrolled or accepted for enrollment.
+ACT does not discriminate on the basis of race, creed, color, sex, national origin, age or disability in the administration of its academic and admission policies, scholarship and financial assistance programs. (🕸) In order to be considered for the Institutional Financial Aid program, certain requirements must be met: - Be enrolled or accepted for enrollment. - Be degree-seeking. - Demonstrate financial need through submitting the financial aid application.
+An interview maybe required, either in person, for Greek residents, or via skype, for international applicants.

-- Be degree-seeking

-- Demonstrate financial need through submitting the financial aid application.

-An interview maybe required, either in person, for Greek residents, or via skype, for international applicants

-MBA Financial Aid

-ACT strives to be not only the 1st choice, but also an affordable choice for the education of youth from Greece, Southeast Europe, the US and beyond.
-To that end, the College awards financial aid to a substantial number of students in each entering class.
-Financial aid awards aim to make quality education affordable to students in need and also reward a student's academic accomplishments and potential.
-The American College of Thessaloniki has developed a well-established program of financial aid to assist students in their quest for a college education.
-This program ensures that no student should be deprived from attending ACT because of financial constraints.